hardy1334/listprologinterpreter/README.md

 # License

-I licensed this project under the BSD3 License - see the <a href="LICENSE">LICENSE.md</a> file for details
+I licensed this project under the BSD3 License - see the LICENSE.md file for details

 # Addendum